awsdocs/aws-iot-docs/developerguide/iot-sql-reference.md

 }
 ```

 This data is then forwarded to the rule's action, which sends the data for more processing\.
-For more information about rule actions, see [AWS IoT Rule Actions](iot-rule-actions.md)\.
+For more information about rule actions, see [AWS IoT rule actions](iot-rule-actions.md)\.